-Delta printers use a similar 3-axis system of motion, but where they differ is that they offer a circular, but static build plate for the printer to work up from.
+Delta printers use a similar 3-axis system of motion, but where they differ is that they offer a circular but static build plate for the printer to work up from.
 Three arms hold its extruder, and they enable it to move in all directions.
 This allows more incredible print speeds, as well as increased build height.
 The trade-off is reduced print quality, not to mention a smaller build area for the X and Y-axis.

 3D printer kits

 I’d like it to the difference between someone who builds something like a model car as a hobby, to someone who merely purchases the ready-made, boxed in all its finery version in the shops.
-There are plenty of the ready-made variants out there for those not inclined to go as deep into the process like that.
+There are plenty of ready-made variants out there for those not inclined to go as deep into the process as that.

 Be safe when 3D printing.

 High temperatures are pretty much a given, so safety and placement of the printer should always be of paramount concern and consideration.
-Enclosed beds are better equipped to deal with temperature regulation, and are much quieter, and they also protect against prying hands that are liable to get burnt unsupervised.
+Enclosed beds are better equipped to deal with temperature regulation and are much quieter, and they also protect against prying hands that are liable to get burnt unsupervised.

-Print beds and build plates can also vary a lot, and some printers use reusable print beds that can be lifted out, they can be rigid or flexible, the latter being helpful regarding the removal of a print project.
+Print beds and build plates can also vary a lot, and some printers use reusable print beds that can be lifted out.
+They can be rigid or flexible, the latter being helpful regarding the removal of a print project.
 For a print bed that stays in place, you’ll need a spatula or similar to pry your print free.